-The conference will be organised in Slovenia’s largest city and country capital Ljubljana, right at the time when the city starts to shine most brightly at night.
+The conference will be organized in Slovenia’s largest city and country capital Ljubljana, right at the time when the city starts to shine most brightly at night.

 The conference is free to attend.
 Attendees cover their own expenses to reach the venue.